Codium-ai/pr-agent/docs/DESCRIBE.md

 The list above is eclectic, and aims to give an idea of different possibilities.
 Define the custom labels that are relevant for your repo and use cases.
 Note that Labels are not mutually exclusive, so you can add multiple label categories.
-Make sure to provide detailed well-phrased description for each label, so the tool will know when to suggest it.
+Make sure to provide proper title, and detailed and well-phrased description for each label, so the tool will know when to suggest it.